The Berlin Government District Part 1: 1932–1938

-The Berlin Government District is the first part of a trilogy, which deals with the historical Berlin government district between 1932 and 1945, and its destruction after the Second World War.
+The Berlin Government District is the first part of a film trilogy, which deals with the historical Berlin government district between 1932 and 1945, and its destruction after the Second World War.
 The movie is completely 3D animated and was produced in South Africa.
-Preview was in Berlin (Germany) and Frankfurt (Oder) on 29 September 2005.
+Preview screenings took place in Berlin and Frankfurt on 29 September 2005.

 Plot

-This documentary is the first part of the three-dimensional computer-animated film trilogy.
-It gives a detailed overview about the architecture and building measures at the historical Berlin government district between 1932 and 1945.
-Through showmanships and cuts there are shown structural alterations and spatial relation which is not possible with a classic photograph-show.
+This documentary is the first part of a trilogy.
+It gives a detailed overview of the architecture and building measures at the historical Berlin government district between 1932 and 1945.

 The following streets are shown in the movie: